-Meghan Markle Worried Destined For Misery?
+Meghan Markle Destined For Misery?
 Middleton Reality Causing Hesitation

 — SVN Magazine (@SVNmagazine) March 24, 2017

-The latest rumors swirling involve Meghan’s hesitations about being the wife of a royal as Kate Middleton is.
-She reportedly is becoming a bit worried that the expectations will be too much for her to handle, as Celebrity Dirty Laundry has relayed.
+The latest rumors swirling involve Meghan’s hesitations about being the wife of a royal, as Kate Middleton is.
+She is reportedly becoming a bit worried that the expectations will be too much for her to handle, as Celebrity Dirty Laundry has relayed.

 “…the rumor is that the one thing holding Meghan back from jumping in a full hundred percent is watching what happened to the woman who came before her.
 Kate Middleton might be married to the crown prince and heir to to England’s throne – and Meghan is only considering marrying the spare – but it’s still a similar lifestyle with similar expectations.”